North Somerset Council

 Overview

 North Somerset Council is a unitary authority responsible for a population of approximately 230,000 people.
 Situated on the M5 corridor, it extends from the edge of Bristol and the River Avon in the north, to the River Axe and the Mendip Hills in the south.
 It has areas of beautiful countryside (including the Gordano Valley National Nature Reserve, and the Mendip Hills, a designated area of outstanding natural beauty), splendid coastal areas and distinctive towns and villages.
-The Council has a majority independent make-up, with the next election planned for 2023.
+The Council has no overall political control with the administration being formed of a coalition between Labour, the Liberal Democrats, Greens and independents.
+The next election will be in 2027.

 North Somerset has many district communities with 35 rural parishes and four towns: Weston-super-Mare (a large seaside resort which includes the famous Weston Grand Pier), Clevedon (a Victorian seaside town), Nailsea (a new town built around the original village), and Portishead (a seaside town with its own marina and views across the River Severn and the two Severn Bridges).
 It is also home to Bristol Airport, a substantial and expanding commercial concern, and the area is very well connected to the rest of the UK and beyond by road, rail, air and sea.